trinodb/trino/docs/src/main/sphinx/client/jdbc.rst

 * All users that connect to Trino with the JDBC driver must be granted access to query tables in the ``system.jdbc`` schema.

+The JDBC driver version should be identical to the version of the Trino cluster, or newer.
+Older versions typically work, but only a subset is regularly tested.
+Versions before 350 are not supported.

 Installing
 ----------